halflearned/FHHPS/README.md

 |  2.84 |  1.63 |  8.56 |  9.02 |           0.99 |
 | -0.26 | -0.36 |  0.73 |  1.18 |           0.96 |

-To have FHHPS automatically detect columns named `X1`, `X2`, `Y1`, `Y2` and run with default parameters, simply use:
+To have FHHPS automatically detect columns named `X1`, `X2`, `Y1`, `Y2` and run with default parameters, type the following command on your Terminal or Prompt.

 ```bash
 python fhhps.py -f fake_data_1.csv
 ```
+The application will:

++ Run the estimation algorithm once
++ Bootstrap 100 times
++ Produce two pdf files containing bootstrap densities
++ Tabulate their descriptive statistics in LaTeX table
-The application will run the estimation algorithm, bootstrap 100 times, and produce the figures as tables below.
-Also, a comma-separated file contained the bootstrapped values for all variables will be produced.
-For the `fake_data_1.csv` file, total running time should be around 10 minutes.
++ Create a comma-separated file containing the bootstrapped values for all variables

+If our `fake_data_1.csv` file contains 5000 observations, total running time should be around 10 minutes.
+After that the following is produced.

 <image src="figs/bootstrap_shocks_150945930898.png" style="float: center; width: 80%; margin-left: 10%;">